-Hull City v Stoke City
+Stoke end winless run to triumph at Hull

 Post update

-D'Margio Wright-Phillips (Stoke City) wins a free kick in the defensive half.
+Lewis Baker (Stoke City) wins a free kick in the defensive half.